frontenddogma/web-development-glossary/manuscript/s.md

 : A collection of computer servers, usually maintained by an organization to supply server functionality far beyond the capability of a single machine.
 Server farms often consist of thousands of computers which require a large amount of power to run and to keep cool.
 At the optimum performance level, a server farm has enormous costs (both financial and environmental) associated with it.
 Server farms often have backup servers, which can take over the function of primary servers in the event of a primary-server failure.
 Server farms are typically collocated with the network switches or routers which enable communication between the different parts of the cluster and the users of the cluster.&nbsp;[†](#w-server-farm)

 Server logs
 : Log files related to server events.
-Server logs may be generated and stored on respective servers.
+Server logs may be generated and stored on the respective servers.

 Server push
 : → Push technology